vercel/next.js/docs/basic-features/eslint.md

 ---
-description: Next.js supports ESLint by default.
-You can get started with ESLint in Next.js here.
+description: Next.js provides an integrated ESLint experience by default.
+These conformance rules help you use Next.js in the optimal way.
 ---

 # ESLint